 2. How and when will I receive the invoice?

 3. I need to have my employer’s/my company’s details on the invoice.
 Where should I send the details?

 4. Can I use the Flemish ‘opleidingsverlof‘ to participate in this programme?

 Unfortunately, our programme does not qualify for the educational leave.
 In its current version, the Flemish educational leave subsidy scheme is meant for more specifically job-oriented competences, with a mandatory component of a practical professional training.
 Our curriculum is designed in a more generalist way and focuses solely on competences that are transferrable and applicable to any domain.

 5. May I see the exact schedule?

-The detailed schedule can be found in the ‘Workflows’ section of the website – see the menu in the top right corner.
+Yes, by all means.
+It is available via the Workflow – section (see the menu in the top right corner or click here).
 Once the programme starts, your Year’s workflow page will be providing links to all assignment files, reading bundles, and other shared documents.